 If you’re curious about Final Fantasy XIV’s world and early combat experience but aren’t yet ready to buy it or pay the subscription fee, there is a free trial.
 You can only play up to level 35, but you can still sample the starting job classes and enjoy some of the story, dungeons, and boss fights.
 Be warned that the early portions of Final Fantasy XIV can feel slow, as the story takes a lot of time to acquaint the player with Eorzea’s various governments and major characters.

 If you do buy the game, you have a few options.
 You can buy the starter edition for $19.99 and play the initial story.
 From there, you can use a cute little backend service called Mog Station to buy expansions.
 The first expansion, “Heavensward,” is a requirement for some higher-level job classes.
 It’s a good expansion which Square Enix sometimes offers for free.
-I suggest picking it up.
 If you’re in for the long haul, there is a complete edition for $59.99 that has the base game and all three expansions.
+Buying the latest expansion, “Shadowbringers,” will grant you access to the previous two expansions as well.
+So if you pick that up later on, you’ll still have access to everything else

 Some folks in the comments have suggested to avoid buying it through Steam and I agree.
 It’s easier to buy it standalone, without the extra hassle of having to use Steam to buy future content.
 Stick with the standalone version and Mog Station.
 For consoles like PS4, it’s totally okay to purchase through PSN.